fortesenselabs/mtservices/README.md

 - This is a basic guide, and the downloaded files may have additional features not covered here.
 - For more advanced usage, refer to the project's documentation on GitHub.

-**Known Errors:**

-- cannot load custom indicator 'mtTools/ChartSpyControlpanelMCM':
-  recompile ChartSpyControlpanelMCM in "MQL5" > "Indicators" > "mtTools"
-- Cannot see symbol or symbol not found: try it with a deriv synthetic market account (support for others coming soon)